James Brown (sportscaster): Other appearances

 Brown has also hosted The World's Funniest! (the Fox network's counterpart of America's Funniest Home Videos), Coast to Coast (a syndicated radio show formerly hosted by Bob Costas), and served as a correspondent for Real Sports with Bryant Gumbel.
 Brown appeared on an episode of Married... with Children in a November 24, 1996 episode titled "A Bundy Thanksgiving".

 Aside from his Showtime and CBS duties, Brown hosted a weekday radio sports talk show that aired weekdays on Sporting News Radio for several years.
 Brown left the network in April 2006.
 He has since, returned to Sporting News Radio with Arnie Spanier.

 In March 2009, Brown was named the Community Ambassador for AARP.

 On August 10, 2009, Brown interviewed NFL quarterback Michael Vick for a segment that aired on 60 Minutes.

 On March 24, 2013, Brown reported on Brian Banks in a segment titled "Blindsided: The Exoneration of Brian Banks" on 60 Minutes.

-On May 14, 2013, Brown appeared onstage with the co-CEO of SAP, Bill McDermott, for McDermott's keynote speech at SAPPHIRE NOW from Orlando.
+On May 14, 2013, Brown appeared onstage with the co-CEO of SAP, Bill McDermott, for at SAPPHIRE NOW from Orlando.

 Since 2014, Brown is one of the network's substitute anchors for the CBS Evening News.
 Further, Brown has also contributed to CBS This Morning (now CBS Mornings), as well as CBS Sunday Morning, over the years.

 In 2023, he interviewed Henry Louis Gates Jr. for a segment on the newsmagazine America in Black.